What Is Financial Information

-Financial Information refers to the summarized data of monetary transactions that is helpful to investors in understanding company’s profitability, their assets, and growth prospects.
-Financial Data about individuals like past Months Bank Statement, Tax return receipts helps banks to understand customer’s credit quality, repayment capacity etc.
+Financial information refers to the summarized data of monetary transactions that is helpful to investors in understanding a company’s profitability, assets, and growth prospects.
+Financial Data about individuals like past Month’s Bank statements and Tax return receipts helps banks understand customers’ credit quality, repayment capacity, etc.

-- Financial Information is a very costly data.
+- Financial information is very costly data.
 It shows the monetary capability of individuals.
 So an Institution engaged in issuing loans would like to have information regarding the monthly income of persons so that they can pay the monthly installments of the loan issued.
-So it is used to judge the liquidityLiquidityLiquidity shows the ease of converting the assets or the securities of the company into the cash.
-Liquidity is the ability of the firm to pay off the current liabilities with the current assets it possesses. position of an individual or business.
+So it is used to judge the liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. position of an individual or business.

-- Big Credit ratingCredit RatingCredit rating process is the process in which a credit rating agency (preferably third party) analyzes a security and rates it accordingly so that the stakeholders can make their investing decisions. agencies like Moody’s, S&P, etc. rely on the Financial data of companies to produce ratings.
-Companies engage in monetary transactions with several counterparties.
-So all the transactions are essential data points and need to be analyzed thoroughly to understand whether the credit quality of a company is good or bad.
+- Big Credit ratingCredit RatingCredit rating process is the process in which a credit rating agency (preferably third party) analyzes a security and rates it accordingly so that the stakeholders can make their investing decisions. agencies like Moody’s, S&P, etc., rely on the Financial data of companies to produce ratings.
+In addition, companies engage in monetary transactions with several counterparties.
+So all the transactions are essential data points and must be analyzed thoroughly to understand whether a company’s credit quality is good or bad.

-- For Individuals, the Credit Quality is decided by the Credit Score.
-So to assign credit score, rating agencies need to study the credit history of the individuals.
-How much loan has an individual taken throughout its life?
+- For Individuals, Credit Quality is decided by the Credit Score.
+So to assign credit scores, rating agencies need to study the individuals’ credit history.
+How much loan has an individual taken throughout their life?
 How fast did he repay?
 Was there any default in payment?
-So all these are financial data that are required to make an informed decision regarding the credit score of an Individual.
+So all these are financial data required to make an informed decision regarding the credit score of an Individual.

-- Creditors take the help of financial data of companies before giving credit.
-They usually have separate Teams who are engaged in studying this Information to understand whether to give credit to any particular organization or not.
+- Creditors take the help of the financial information services of companies before giving credit.
+They usually have separate Teams who are engaged in studying this information to understand whether to give credit to any particular organization or not.

-- Investors, before investing in stocks of the company, extract Information by reading several Financial StatementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
-These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. to predict the Credit and liquidity quality of a company.
-This research helps investors to understand whether they should buy or short the stock.
+- Before investing in stocks of the company, investors extract information by reading several Financial StatementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. to predict the credit and liquidity quality of a company.
+This research helps investors understand whether they should buy or short the stock.

 - Information like bank transactions, Credit card usage, and several other monetary transactions are being thoroughly scrutinized by the Country’s Intelligence to track and hunt terrorist activities.